Ackesnal/VQA/README.md

 # VQA

 This repo is used to record the research process of Visual Question and Answering (VQA).

 I have tried Answer-based methods on the [Bootstrap](https://github.com/Cadene/bootstrap.pytorch) framework.
 The highest accurary is approx. 68%.

+For the following research, I will convert to [OpenVQA](https://github.com/MILVLG/openvqa) framework.

 ---

+## Ideation

+1. Use transformer as a basic method.
+  Image --> V_i, Q_i, K_i, Question --> V_q, Q_q, K_q.
+Similarity

 ## Current Issue